Inference for Impulse Responses under Model Uncertainty: Monte Carlo Simulations

 We evaluate CPs of $95\%$ confidence intervals for each response and horizon ($h=1,2,...,60$) for $T=100, 200$.
 The results are based on 1000 MC simulations and 399 bootstrap replications.
 To compute the WIMP intervals we set $c_1 = 1$ and $c_2=0.5$ for the weights in \eqref{eq:weights}.\footnote{This choice of parameters seems to be natural for the weights in \eqref{eq:weights}.
 We did not experiment with changing these values, as the performance in the simulations was already quite satisfactory.
 It is likely that by careful tuning these parameters, even better performance can be obtained.
 However, the optimal choice will typically be highly case-dependent, and optimal values should therefore be treated with caution.
-Instead we prefer to report results for a natural albeit naive choice of parameters without claiming any optimality.} As mentioned above we do not consider identification of structural IRs.
-We also abstract from lag length selection (we fix $p=1$), deterministic components, and small sample bias correction (Kilian, 1998).
+Instead we prefer to report results for a natural albeit naive choice of parameters without claiming any optimality.} We abstract from lag length selection (we fix $p=1$), deterministic components, and small sample bias correction \citep{Kilian98}.
 All simulations were done in MATLAB.

 Figure \ref{cp_dgp1_100} and \ref{cp_dgp1_200} display CPs of the various inferential procedures discussed above for DGP1 for $T=100$ and $T=200$.
 Based on the two model selection criteria employed, we can partly confirm the findings of \citet{GHP13}.
 That is, if evidence for a particular rank is weak, pre-testing seems not to deliver more accurate inference than (bootstrap) CIs based on unrestricted OLS.
 This holds for both sample sizes considered.
 However, these two frequently used approaches can both not be considered as reliable strategies for the construction of inference -- minimum CPs are well below 60\%.
 Surprisingly, even when the true model specification is imposed (which could be considered to be the \textit{oracle} method), CPs are generally not closer to the nominal level either; both for short and long horizons.
 Endogenous rank selection does not seem to improve the performance compared to the pre-testing procedure.
 FDB bagging does give CPs closer to nominal level, in particular when based on AIC.
 However, the WIMP intervals outperform all other methods, and deliver CPs that are on average quite close to the $95\%$ nominal level.